Course Descriptions K-Z

 3 / 6 Credits

-The representation of clients in civil litigation matters such as family law, social security dis- ability, and other general civil litigation matters at the ONU Legal Clinic in Lima, Ohio, under the supervision of a licensed staff attorney.
-Prerequisites: Successful completion of 58 hours of law college credit and an intern certificate from the Supreme Court of Ohio.
+The representation of clients in civil litigation matters such as family law, social security disability, and other general civil litigation matters at the ONU Legal Clinic in Lima, Ohio, under the supervision of a licensed staff attorney.
+Prerequisites: Obtaining Legal Intern Certificate from the Supreme Court of Ohio.
 Prerequisite or co-requisite: LAW 1248 - Civil Practice: an Introduction.

 1402 – OIL AND GAS LAW